Mayuresh-ATOS/design-patterns-in-java-for-humans/README.md

 ⚠️ Disclamer This repo is a version of the <a href="https://github.com/kamranahmedse/design-patterns-for-humans">original </a> built by <a href="https://twitter.com/kamranahmedse">@kamranahmedse</a>.
 </h3>
 <p align="center">
-<b>All the credits are from him and I'm just adapting the code to C# because is my actual language at work.</b>
+<b>All the credits are from him and I'm just adapting the code to Java because is my actual language at work.</b>
 </p>

 ---